 5 Examples Of Blockchain In Supply Chain Management

 Managing supply chains today is very difficult.
-According to shipping giant Maersk, a single batch of refrigerated products from East Africa to Europe requires more than 200 interactions through about 30 people and organizations.
+According to PR Newswire, shipping giant Maersk found that a single batch of refrigerated products from East Africa to Europe requires more than 200 interactions through about 30 people and organizations.

-Successful supply chain operations depend heavily on reliable, transparent and end-to-end communication across a geographically dispersed ecosystem of partners.
+Successful supply chain operations depend heavily on reliable, transparent, and end-to-end communication across a geographically dispersed ecosystem of partners.
 Due to the complexity and lack of transparency in traditional supply chains, there is growing interest in the role of blockchain in supply chain management (SCM).
 Many Blockchain apps have come up recently and have generated commendable revenue by leveraging the advantages of this technology.

 Forbes says modern supply chains have collapsed.
 Today’s supply chain is no longer a linear, sequential chain from raw materials to final products, but a multi-level ecosystem of suppliers, partners, and customers in a much more closely interacting manner.
 It is multi-region, multi-geography and more and more multi-industry.
 The modern supply chain creaks with complexity.